sedpro/cachedecorator/README.md

 'caches' contains all caches you use in project.
 They will be instantiate in abstact factory `Zend\Cache\Service\StorageCacheAbstractServiceFactory` which is called in `vendor/sedpro/cachedecorator/config/module.config.php`.
 If you are already using this factory, there will be no conflict.

-'\Cachedecorator\Module::CACHE' is cache storage adapter, used to store the output of your services.
+'\Cachedecorator\Module::STORAGE' is cache storage adapter, used to store the output of your services.

-'\Cachedecorator\Module::CACHED' is list of services you want to cache.
+'\Cachedecorator\Module::METHODS' is list of services you want to cache.
 Cached will be only listed functions.

 Example
 =====================================